zhxing611/The-depth-intergrated-2D-numerical-model/README.md

 Program size: 1.38 MB

-Description: The depth-averaged 2D hydrodynamic model is further modified by introducing treatment technology of wet-dry boundary and considering vegetation effects base on a two-dimensional numerical model for hydrodynamics and sediment transport (HydroSed2D).
+Description: The depth-averaged 2D hydrodynamic model was further modified by introducing treatment technology of wet-dry boundary and considering vegetation effects base on a two-dimensional numerical model for hydrodynamics and sediment transport (HydroSed2D).

 # Prerequisite Software and data
 (1) Mesh generator （Gmsh is used in present model）